-The Master of Science in Sport and Performance Psychology (MS-SPP) offers advanced training for leaders in psychology, coaching, education, health care, business and administration.
+The master's in sport and performance psychology (MS-SPP) offers advanced training for leaders in psychology, coaching, education, health care, business and administration.
 Using positive psychology and the applied sport psychology scientist-practitioner model of training, the program is designed to help students develop the necessary skills to take their performance to the next level.

-The curriculum has been designed specifically to allow students to complete coursework required to obtain certification as a Certified Mental Performance Consultant (CMPC) through the Association of Applied Sport Psychology (AASP).
+The curriculum has been designed specifically to allow students to complete coursework required to obtain certification as a Certified Mental Performance Consultant[®] (CMPC) through the Association of Applied Sport Psychology (AASP).
 Students are advised to remain informed of current CMPC standards and work directly with program faculty to assure compliance with both graduation and CMPC requirements.